microsoft/onnxruntime/onnxruntime/python/tools/transformers/models/stable_diffusion/README.md

 python3 -m pip install build/Linux/Release/dist/onnxruntime_gpu-1.17.0-cp310-cp310-linux_x86_64.whl --force-reinstall
 ```

-If the GPU is not A100, change `CMAKE_CUDA_ARCHITECTURES=80` in the command line according to the GPU compute capacity.
+If the GPU is not A100, change `CMAKE_CUDA_ARCHITECTURES=80` in the command line according to the GPU compute capacity (like 89 for RTX 4090, or 86 for RTX 3090).
+If your machine has less than 64GB memory, replace `--parallel` by `--parallel 4 --nvcc_threads 1 ` to avoid out of memory.

 #### Install required packages
 ```